Broodco/Broodco.github.io/README.md

 ## Work in Progress

-* An *Index* page for the website.
+* Remake the CV - with updated styling mostly.
 * A functionning VCard using Javascript.
-* Remake the CV - with updated styling mostly.
+* Adapt the design of each page to mobile users.
 * Commenting every file done until now.

 ## Built With